-I finally quit my career (and pretty much everything that I had worked up to for the past 10 years), I started as an entry-level fundraiser for my diocese.
+I finally quit my career (and pretty much everything that I had worked up to for the past 10 years).
+I then started as an entry-level fundraiser for my diocese.
 It was a humbling experience, especially since I had just left a prominent career path as a professional consultant.
 I went from being a high-flying, well-paid international consultant to a novice, modest-paid diocesan fundraiser.
 Nonetheless, I was ecstatic!

 My role now was to trust and walk in faith one step at a time.
-Gradually, as I walked in faith more, the leap stopped being as daunting as I kept imagining it to be.
+As I walked in faith more, the transition became less daunting than I imagined it to be.

 Since then it’s been an incredible journey for me.
-I now reach over 30,000 Catholics each month through my website, and I wrote the only book, Alms: The Definitive Guide to the Ins and Outs of Catholic Fundraising, dedicated to teaching Catholics how to fundraise in practical steps.
+I now reach over 40,000 Catholics each year through my website.
+I wrote the only book, Alms: The Definitive Guide to the Ins and Outs of Catholic Fundraising, dedicated to teaching Catholics how to fundraise in practical steps.
 I also provide in-depth courses on fundraising topics, such as digital fundraising, major donor fundraising, how to become a development director, and the fundamentals of fundraising.

-You’ll find that my approach to fundraising different and effective (mostly because it’s founded in Catholic teaching.
+You’ll find that my approach to fundraising different and effective because it’s grounded in Catholic teaching.
 Yes, it sounds crazy, but the Catechism is a great guide for raising funds.
 I developed this approach over the years, and it has helped me fundraise for many charities, one of which went to achieve six-figures in less than two years.